LogicalTrust/minerva_lib/README.md

 ###Variables can also have annotations

     void BN_CTX_free(BN_CTX *c {DESTROY}) => generic_void;
-DESTROY indicates that call destroys the variable, so fuzzer wont use any further.
+DESTROY indicates that call destroys the variable, so fuzzer wont use it any further.

     int mutate_int_and(int a {MUTATE}, int b {MUTATE}) => generic_success;